prestia/mediumtonys/_posts/2023-08-31-mk4-vw-key-coding.md

 Once you have a blank, you'll need to get it cut by a locksmith.
 I don't know of any self-service kiosks that can cut these VW keys.
 There are some [online services](https://www.tunemyeuro.com/TME0260) that can sell and cut keys for you in one step.

 You'll also need to install your new transponders.
-I ended up using a dollop of hot glue to secure mine inside of the key housing.
+I ended up using a dollop of hot glue to secure mine inside the key housing.
 There are several [videos on YouTube](https://www.youtube.com/watch?v=EmhOOMH64Vc) explaining this process.

 It's worth noting that you don't have to wait for keys to be cut before programming the transponders.
 You could use a single key blade and swap between the transponders (this will make more sense in Step  5).